ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Personalization access limitation

 The Personalization limitation specifies the SiteAccesses for which the user can view or modify the scenario configuration.

 ## Product Type limitation

-The Product Type (`ProductType`) limitation specifies whether the user has access to products belonging to a specific Product Type.
+The Product Type (`ProductType`) limitation specifies whether the user has access to products belonging to a specific product type.

 ### Possible values